 With the onset of fears pertaining to global warming pervasive throughout the world, it may be beneficial to explore how global warming has affected our past.
-In doing so, I look back to a period around 12-14,000 years ago when human existence was solely dependant on hunting animals and gathering the limited foods that were accessible to them for survival.
+In doing so, I look back to a period around 12–14,000 years ago when human existence was solely dependant on hunting animals and gathering the limited foods that were accessible to them for survival.
 Because this period the twilight of the Ice Age, such tasks necessitated a migratory lifestyle since cold, inclement weather forced animal migration, and thus human migrations in order to stay close to their food supply.
-Then an amazing thing happened-- the earth’s surface warmed up.
+Then an amazing thing happened—the earth’s surface warmed up.
 The global warming put an end to the Ice Age, making many more environments habitable due to livable weather and its effects on flourishing plants and crops.
 Those characteristics made it possible for the emergence of what is known as the Neolithic Revolution, which shaped civilization as we know it today.

-With the present day outlook on global warming as it is, could it be feasible that the very occurrence (global warming) that made the rise of civilization possible, also be the occurrence that leads it into future chaos and destruction?
+With the present-day outlook on global warming as it is, could it be feasible that the very occurrence (global warming) that made the rise of civilization possible, also be the occurrence that leads it into future chaos and destruction?
 With the understanding that global warming made the Neolithic Revolution possible, in the following I will shed some light on what the Neolithic Revolution was, in addition to uncovering some of the consequences that were brought about in this evolutionary period of time.
 Furthermore, I will apply some of these historical occurrences to our present and future civilization with regard to global warming and evaluate the worldly consequences that may come about if our history is any indication of how our future may unfold.

-What was the Neolithic Revolution?
+What Was the Neolithic Revolution?

-The Neolithic Revolution can be characterized as a slow, but creative process that marked the beginning of civilization by way of the transformation from a nomadic hunter-gatherer to a settled, agricultural, and production based means of living.
+The Neolithic Revolution can be characterized as a slow, but the creative process that marked the beginning of civilization by way of the transformation from a nomadic hunter-gatherer to a settled, agricultural, and production-based means of living.
 This process began around 10,000 B.C.E. and lasted for thousands of years with each building block along the way shaping the way humans live today.
 It began when the Earth’s temperature made it possible for a wealth of grains, seeds, and plants to be able to grow and produce large quantities of food.
 As such, humans began to cultivate crops such as wheat and barley and farming began.
 Of similar importance, humans also acquired methods of irrigation and food storage.
 With it no longer necessary to chase their food, human settlements began in what are referred to as agricultural villages.
 The villages were comprised of a few dozen people.
-Settled means of living made it easier to bear more children than that of the hunter gatherer, which resulted in a steep increase of population.
+Settled means of living made it easier to bear more children than that of the hunter-gatherer, which resulted in a steep increase in population.